How to overcome relationship anxiety

 However, rather than looking to someone else for help, you need to learn to self-soothe.
 What activity can you do to release emotions before they shut down your nervous system.

 Meditation, prayer, er even working out are just a few of many things that can help.
 Find something that relaxes you and get in the habit of doing it whenever you can feel your relationship anxiety creeping up.

 3. Learn to communicate your needs

 One thing that I had to learn in my relationship is to communicate my needs properly.
 One of the deactivating strategies anxiously attached women like to use is silence and resentment.
-Which also happens to be my favorites.
+Which also happens to be my favorite.

-In the past, I would often shut down when I was hurt in the hopes that my partner would read my thought and seek closeness again.
+In the past, I would often shut down when I was hurt in the hopes that my partner would read my thoughts and seek closeness again.
 Well, I’m sad to report that my boyfriend is not a mind reader.